sean-porras/Apocrypha/errorcodes.md

 on the content of that file.
 You can't encrypt the message "hello" with a txt file that only includes "check".

 ### II.E2
 >"Error [II.E2]: Couldn't encrypt message.
-Character not found in key in upper or lower."
+Exception thrown encrypting character not found in key."

 Originates in the `Aencode2` function when the program fails to encrypt a character that has a lower- or uppercase counterpart.
 Casemod can be used to prevent this.
 A feature is planned to make this error a lot less common.